caiquecastro/swatches-manager/README.md

 ## Todo

+* Enable multiple images for swatches
+* Improve UI and UX
 * Implement CD for backend
 * Check if frontend is fully responsive
 * More testing (Unit tests, improve coverage)